Lucia-Michielin/DesignInformatics/README.md

 # Design Informatics

-Welcome to the Design informatics Repo.
-In here you can find the slides of my presentation and a short demo you can play around with
+Welcome to the Design Informatics Repo.

 ## Content of the Repository
-The repository contains the presentation slides and a demo for creating a gif of the sentiment evolution throughout Jane Austen books
+ Here you can find the slides of my presentation and a short demo you can play around with (to create a gif of the sentiment evolution throughout Jane Austen's books).

 ### How to use the demo